Gorillaz, the virtual band created by Damon Albarn and Jamie Hewlett, has released their ninth studio album, 'The Mountain.'

-'The Mountain' centers around a narrative where the band's animated avatars—2D, Murdoc, Noodle, and Russell—undertake a "transcendental trek" up a titular mountain in Mumbai, immersed in mystical music-making.
-This story is complemented by an accompanying hand-drawn short film, created by Jamie Hewlett.
+'The Mountain' is set in India, continuing a tradition of location-based albums for Gorillaz.
+The album's narrative follows the band's animated avatars—2D, Murdoc, Noodle, and Russell—as they undertake a "transcendental trek" up a titular mountain in Mumbai, engaging in mystical music-making.
+An accompanying hand-drawn short film by Jamie Hewlett depicts this journey.

-The album's thematic focus on loss and grief was influenced by personal events experienced by the creators.
-Hewlett's mother-in-law passed away in 2023, followed approximately a year later by the deaths of both Hewlett's and Albarn's fathers within ten days of each other.
+The album's narrative and thematic focus on loss and grief were influenced by personal events experienced by the co-creators.
+Jamie Hewlett's mother-in-law passed away in 2023, followed a year later by the deaths of both Hewlett's and Albarn's fathers within a ten-day period in 2024.
 Albarn scattered his father's ashes in the Ganges River, linking the album's themes to Hindu culture and music, which his father admired.
-Hewlett noted that the album's visuals derive from observations in India.
+This shared experience informed the album's direction, with Hewlett noting that the visuals derive from observations in India.

 - Bobby Womack